 Fast forward to the 16th century and the typical Highlander costume was a ‘plaid’ – a versatile piece of patterned woollen cloth that could be used both as a garment and as bedding.
 This outfit became synonymous with the Highland clan warrior.
 After the Jacobite defeat at the Battle of Culloden in 1746, the British government banned the wearing of highland dress.
 This is often mis-interpreted as a general ban of tartan fabric, but a close reading of the 1746 Act of Proscription shows that to be incorrect.
 Check out Peter Eslea MacDonald’s interesting paper on this subject.

 The exception to this ban was in the military.
 The new British Highland Regiments helped fuel tartan’s growing popularity.
 This erupted into full-blown ‘tartanmania’ following King George IV’s visit to Edinburgh in 1822, when Sir Walter Scott organised a Highland-themed pageant.
 Books full of romantic images, too, fired people’s imaginations.
 These illustrations from RR McIan’s ‘The Clans of the Scottish Highlands’ sum up the general mood.

 The tartan craze continued through the 19th century.
 Queen Victoria was a big fan: she and Prince Albert decorated their new Highland residence at Balmoral in floor to ceiling tartan.
 And as Scotland became a popular destination for Victorian tourists, tartan began to appear on everything from snuff boxes to shortbread tins.
 It was the birth of the tartan souvenir – and where would we be without that today?

 The concept of a ‘clan tartan’ is actually relatively new.
 Traditionally, different patterns would have been popular in different areas but they weren’t necessarily specific to one clan.
 Commercial tartan weavers, though, found that it was a good marketing technique to give patterns a clan name.
 Two brothers, the ‘Sobieski Stuarts’, were also influential.
 Their 1842 book, ‘Vestiarium Scotium’, claimed to be a 16th century encyclopedia of clan tartans.
-Shame it turned out to be a forgery.
+Shame they were being somewhat economical with the truth.